PiotrDabkowski/discord-bot/README.md

 # Bugs

 # THERE IS A MAJOR BUG THAT IS PREVENTING ALL OR MOST PEOPLE TO SYNTHESIZE AUDIO!
-CHECK HERE FOR MORE INFO: [Quota reached major bug](https://github.com/elevenlabs/discord-bot/issues/4)
+CHECK HERE FOR MORE INFO: [Free tier reached major bug](https://github.com/elevenlabs/discord-bot/issues/4)

 There might some bugs, but the most known ones are:
 1. The beta command (add-voice) might break if the video is too long. (**This has an error message backup if it does fail**)